-If you've just bought the Galaxy S8 or S8 Plus and you want to get started with your gorgeous new smartphone - or you've had it a while and you want to dig deeper under the surface - you've come to the right guide.
+If you've just bought the Galaxy S8 or S8+ and you want to get started with your gorgeous new smartphone - or you've had it a while and you want to dig deeper under the surface - you've come to the right guide.

-We're about to reveal our top tips for getting the most from your S8, including the best features hidden away inside Samsung's mighty flagship.
-We cover everything from personalising your phone to make it your own, down to mastering the camera for beautiful everyday snaps.
+Here we reveal our top tips for getting the most from your S8, including the best features hidden away inside Samsung's mighty flagship.
+We cover everything from personalising your phone to mastering the camera for beautiful everyday snaps.

-How to use the Galaxy S8 or S8 Plus with one hand, comfortably
+How to use the Galaxy S8 or S8+ with one hand, comfortably

 The Galaxy S8 may be pretty much bezel-free, but at 5.8-inches it's still a beast of a mobile.
-If you pick the S8 Plus instead, even more so.
+If you pick the S8+ instead, even more so.
 But thankfully Samsung has chucked in a nifty feature for using the phone one-handed, without fumbling it.

 Head to the S8's settings menu and then tap Advanced Features, followed by One-handed Mode.
 This gives you two options for shrinking the Galaxy's desktops and any apps you're using towards the bottom of the display.
 You can either swipe up the screen diagonally from either bottom corner (just as you can on Huawei's P10 and P10 Plus), or triple-tap the on-screen home button.